opticsfoundry/OpticsFoundry_ControlLight/README.md

 If you need/want to update the library, then do the following

+&nbsp;

-## Use in Python:
+## Use in Python

-\- In the ControlLight Visual Studio project, in CMakeLists.txt, choose the configuration PYD at the location marked with "<-- change this line to switch build…".
+\- In the ControlLight Visual Studio project, in CMakeLists.txt, choose the configuration PYD at the location marked with _"<-- change this line to switch build…"_.
 \- Safe the CMakeLists.txt file, which automatically will launch CMake and reconfigure Visual Studio.
 \- For safety, use Build -> Clean All.
 \- Build as x64 Release.